 When you have legal problems, mountains of debt, bad relationships and a job that makes you unhappy, it’s easy to feel like there’s a point of no return, that this is how your life turned out and that’s that.
-I’m here to tell you that’s bullshit.
+It’s not true.

 Mood music: